aajonusnet/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 **PAGE 182**

-that pasteurized milk consumption resulted in perianal sores and severe pain during defecation, leading to constipation.^30 Dr. Francis Pottenger, Jr., MD observed several infants.
+that pasteurized milk consumption resulted in perianal sores and severe pain during defecation, leading to constipation. ^30

+Dr. Francis Pottenger, Jr., MD observed several infants.
 They were born of mothers known to be hypothyroid.
 Prior to the birth of those infants, the mothers had given birth to children within